Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

   </div>
 </div>

 In this section, we will step it up a notch by taking the example above and introducing URL routing between the pages.
-This means, not only information is flowing from one page to another, but also the application as a whole can switch pages from URL changes and propagete the information necessary for the initialization of another page.
-This time, the requiements will reflect those of a real-world application as follows:
+This means, not only information is flowing from one page to another, but also the application as a whole can switch pages from URL changes and propagate the information necessary for the initialization of another page.
+This time, the requirements will reflect those of a real-world application as follows:
  1. The application starts at the *Home* page where it shows a generic message to greet anonymous users such as "Hello, guest".
 This page is at the root `/` URL.
  2. The Home page has a link that navigates to the *Login* page where an admin can login, just like in the example above.
 This page is at the `/login` URL.
  3. Once a user has logged in, they are redirected back to the landing page at the root `/` URL where the greeting message now refers to the username of that user who logged in.
 I.e. `"Hello, {username}"`.